 Sabreclaws are winged humanoid creatures who are encountered in groups of up to 20.
 Individually they are in the lower middle range as monster strength goes, but they have the unique ability that all members of the group pool their hit points together and as long as any remain, the entire group will stay alive.
 Once the group has been dealt sufficient injuries, they all die at once, even individuals that have not been yet at all.
 They also are immune to spells of 1st to 3rd level and have saving throws like 25th level fighters.
 They have only 5 Hit Dice and are very dumb, but in large numbers they will extremely difficult to defeat as they can just fly away when they start to get severely injured.
 Swarms can consists of multiple linked groups and parties might face up to a hundred of them, which probably are a quite serious challenge even for relatively high level characters.

-An Agarat looks just like a ghoul, but instead of paralyzing a living creture with its touch it has a scream that temporarily makes any nearby creaturs lose one character level.
+An Agarat looks just like a ghoul, but instead of paralyzing a living creature with its touch it has a scream that temporarily makes any nearby creatures lose one character level.
 The level returns after about half an hour and each agarat can only scream once in every encounter, but multiple agarats can take down even higher level characters that way.
-If all levels are lost, creatures fall unconcious for a hour or two and then awaken unless they have been eaten.
+If all levels are lost, creatures fall unconscious for a hour or two and then awaken unless they have been eaten.
 (Variant Ghouls +1)

 The Dark-hood is a ghost that can only be harmed by greatly enchanted weapons and is very difficult to turn by a cleric.
 It attacks by creating visions of things created by the minds of their victims, so the people with the highest Intelligence scores are affected the worst.
 They gain some kind of sustenance from chasing people around in panic and each round a character runs from a dark-hood he temporarily loses 1d3 points of Constitution on a failed saving throw until he collapses from exhaustion.
 Though they can harm with their touch, they usually leave people alone once they have chased them through their lair for a while.